This years Annual General Meeting was held via zoom.

 The fight for LGBTI rights has made significant advances in recent years, but there is still much to do – and the NSW Gay and Lesbian Rights Lobby is leading the charge.

-At the recent Annual General Meeting the Lobby’s Committee of Management was refreshed, with new members bringing a range of skills and experience.
+At the recent Annual General Meeting the Lobby’s Committee of Management was reelected and reaffirmed.

 “It is an honour to work with such a dedicated team, and an exciting time to be involved,” the Co-convenors said.